Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 #### ⚠️ Safety Check Before Deleting Port Assignment

-If you need to assign a custom SELinux port type label to a port that is already associated with another type, you must first delete the existing assignment.
+If you need to assign a custom SELinux port type to a port already associated with another type, you must first delete the existing assignment.
-**However, never delete a port assignment without confirming it is not actively used by another domain.**
+**Never delete a port assignment without confirming it is not actively used by another domain.**

 Follow these steps before deleting: